arafi6624/Light_and_Sound_Memory_Game/README.md

 # The Tiles and Sound game

-The Tiles and Sound Game is a Light & Sound Memory game used to apply for CodePath's SITE Program.
+The Tiles and Sound Game is a game used to test memory of a person using light and sound.

-Submitted by: Abdul Rafi

-Time spent: 9 hours spent in total

 Link to project: https://glitch.com/edit/#!/achieved-island-end

 ## Required Functionality

-The following **required** functionality is complete:

 * [x] Game interface has a heading (h1 tag), a line of body text (p tag), and four buttons that match the demo app
 * [x] "Start" button toggles between "Start" and "Stop" when clicked.